sashetophizika/compal.nvim/README.md

 })
 ```
 ##  Default Language table
-Any missing language can be added when calling `setup()` using given format.
+Any missing language can be added when calling `setup()` using the given format.

 |Language | Normal | Interactive
 |---------|--------|-----------